yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 -   Executing unit tests as part of the automated build process.

--   Creating a release pipeline that relies upon several Visual Studio Team Services Release Management features:
+-   Creating a release pipeline that relies upon several Azure DevOps Release Management features:

     -   Provisioning of Azure resources using Azure Resource Management (ARM) Templates.